 |The value of this set is to help mitigate damage when your group is being bombed.
 If your group has a turtle capability (eating multiple bombs and live through it), then this set can help in very situational fights.|

 The monster 2-set completing the healer’s gear list could be Earthgore, Symphony, Troll King, or others that provide value to the group – rather than damage.
 Many healers in 5 light armour prefer Blood Spawn for the added defence stats (during proc) and ultimate return to be able to spam more healing ultimates.
+The healer running Transmutation who will be trying to keep ritual up as much as possible should run Troll King.
+The others should have a reasonable distribution of other sets.

 The jewelry enchants that will probably be best for most healers are two magicka regen and one magicka cost reduction, though there are some builds where three magicka regen are best, and others where one magicka regen, one magicka cost reduction, and one spell damage are best.
-As a healer, you need to know how each of the main skills that you use are affected by your spell damage vs maximum magicka (how much more healing or damage they do), and get a feel for how your group requires heals.
-If you’re continuously spamming spells, cost reduction is advantageous.
+As a healer, you need to know how each of the skills that you use are affected by your spell damage vs maximum magicka (how much more healing or damage they do), and get a feel for how your group requires heals.
+If you tend to continuously spam spells, cost reduction is advantageous.
 If you have some delay in between casts and you have more casting down time then regen is likely best.
 There is no one true way, and each player needs to determine what is most efficient for their role and responsibilities.
 If you’re the type who doesn’t want to think about it and just wants to run something “good”, then go two regen and one cost reduction.

 One of your bars will need to be a resto staff.
 As to which resto staff you should run, your options are as follows: